Shipping (fandom): Femslash

-Polyamory
+Polyamorous

 Love triangles are commonly used as a plot device to cause conflict in the story.
 The easy way around this for shippers is to pair all three together, or one member with both potential romantic partners.
 This is not to be confused with a harem, which is usually just a single character being sought out by many others.
 Situations such as that may be the one to cause a polyamorous relationship or characters may be in such a relationship.
 Polyamory is not always caused by love triangles, but those that don't tend to be less accepted by the fandom.
 In some fan fictions, characters are given a polyamorous identity, including a warning to "poly readers that the central characters are monogamous."